nojaf/grafana-incremental-trace-viewer/README.md

 bun run tests/test-api.ts
 ```

-Next, build our plugin:
+Next, build our plugin (default has child count enabled):

 ```shell
 bun run build
 ```

-When creating or editing a panel on a dashboard, make sure "Enable G-Research Tempo API support" is enabled in the panel options.
+The default panel option will have "Enable G-Research Tempo API support" enabled, which is correct for this setup.

 Afterwards, you should be able to run the tests using: